ViscousTests/website/content/docs/mind/motivation.md

 to do this (as it's doing fine) so it helps to set reminders for yourself to do this work when you are fresh.

+#### TODO add a reference to the manifesto "vision" section here, or merge the sections

 ### How to make things LESS attainable